-The archaeological potential of the site has been assessed by GML whose report is being submitted with this application.
-However the historical research indicates prior to the clearance of the site for the construction of the terrace shops and apothecary building in 1887, there were earlier buildings on the site.
-Research potential should be assessed if excavation is proposed as part of a detailed design DA in the future.
+The archaeological potential of the site has not been assessed, however the historical research indicates prior to the clearance of the site for the construction of the terrace shops and apothecary building in 1887, there were earlier buildings on the site.
+Research potential should be assessed if excavation is proposed.